-Vedic meditation helps us develop our nervous system so that it no longer has a hold over us - and allows us to improve our personal and professional relationships.
+Vedic meditation can help us develop our nervous system so that it no longer has a hold over us.
+And so we can improve our personal and professional relationships.

-The practise achieves this by giving each individual a sound or mantra that soothes the mind and de-excites our nervous system so that it can enter a unique state of deep relaxation from where it can begin to spontaneously heal past hurts.
+The practice achieves this by giving each individual a sound or mantra that soothes the mind and de-excites our nervous system so that it can enter a unique state of deep relaxation from where it can begin, spontaneously, to heal past hurts.

-New inter-neuronal connections are built and old, irrelevant ones, which have been storing and activating festering emotions, are politely discarded.
+New inter-neuronal connections form as old, irrelevant ones, which have been storing and activating festering emotions, are politely discarded.
 Our emotions get triggered less frequently, resulting in fewer negative impressions accumulating while we cleanse ourselves of unhelpful autonomic responses.

-We become more pleasant to be around, more engaged and more full of love for those we care about.
+We become more pleasant to be around, more engaged and more full of love for those about who we care.

-There is a sense of feeling much more complete as a person, that we have much to give and want to share it with those we love.
-We are not giving out of need, we are not giving out of compulsion, it is much more wholesome than that.
-It is for the pure joy of expression - of love, of friendship, of warmth.
+There is a sense of feeling much more complete as a person that we have much to give and want to share it with those we love.
+We are not giving out of need or out of compulsion; it is much more wholesome than that.
+It is for the pure joy of expression of love, of friendship, of warmth.

-Yet when we are filled up from within, we become free of fear, and free of need.
-We are happy to inject life into everything that is relevant to us, and to gracefully close the chapter on anything irrelevant, and we do so in a way that is beneficial to all.
+When we are filled up from within, we become free of fear and free of need.
+We are happy to inject life into everything that is relevant to us and to gracefully close the chapter on anything irrelevant, and we do so in a way that is beneficial to all.